numenta/nupic.research/projects/transformers/README.md

-## Transformers
+# Transformers

-#### How to run - single node
+## How to run - single node

 Local implementation using Huggingface.
-To run, create a new experiment dict under experiments and run
+To run, create a new experiment dict under experiments and run using:

 `python run.py -e <experiment_name>`

 Other accepted ways are passing arguments directly in command line or through a json file.
+See run.py for more details.

-#### How to run - multiple nodes
+## How to run - multiple nodes

-To run it in a cluster, first define the location of your cluster yaml file in `RAY_CONFIG_FILE`:
+To run it in a cluster, first define the location of your cluster yaml file in `RAY_CONFIG_FILE` and the location of your AWS certification file (.pem file) in `AWS_CERT_FILE`:

-`export RAY_CONFIG_FILE=<path to ray config file>`
+`export RAY_CONFIG_FILE=<path to ray config file>` `export AWS_CERT_FILE=<path to your AWS certification file>`

+The easiest way is to add these commands to your ~/.bash_profile, so they are automatically initialized every time you open a new bash terminal.

 The head and worker nodes should be the of the same type of instance, and the type selected should contain at least one GPU.
 Set the variable `initial_workers` in the yaml file to initialize them all along with the head node.